-The greatest tool for building a nonprofit organization's identity and fundraising efforts is their organization's nonprofit website.
-Nonprofit Website Design is all about increasing website traffic, communicating effectively with your audience and providing clear calls to action, and keeping supporters and donors coming back.
+The greatest tool for building a nonprofit organization’s identity and fundraising efforts is their organization’s nonprofit website.
+Nonprofit website design is all about increasing website traffic, communicating effectively with your audience and providing clear calls to action, and keeping supporters and donors coming back.
 How well a nonprofit website responds and caters to its donors during a fundraising campaign determines how successful it is, and overall the nonprofit´s ability to raise money is directly linked to good web design.

 7 Nonprofit Website Design Elements for Success

+We will outline the following Nonprofit Website Design Elements for Success.
 Ensure that your non-profit website uses great website design elements as described here, to keep your organization competitive and successful.

 Proprietary software for web design for nonprofits is becoming a thing of the past.
 Customized non-profit website templates and fundraising software are easier to use and less expensive.
 Easy, custom templates for non-profit organizations and schools provide more flexibility, allowing organizations to continually upgrade their websites to stay ahead of the game.